The spirit of analogue

 Diva is not a standalone product, it requires host software.
 Diva is compatible with nearly all DAWs.

-Diva supports Native Instruments’ NKS format and is compatible with Maschine and Komplete Kontrol hardware.
+This product is Native Instruments NKS-ready and compatible with Maschine and Komplete Kontrol hardware.